-Each module will contain between 1-3 activities worth between 10 and 30 points each; this represents approximately 35% of the final grade.
+Each module will contain between 1-2 written activities or discussions that are worth 10 and 30 points each; this represents approximately 25% of the final grade.
 The purpose of these activities is to encourage students to think about Biology outside the framework imposed by the textbook or instructor lectures by giving them the opportunity to develop their own materials to support or reject existing scientific hypotheses.
 Hypothesis testing is most explicitly addressed in the first module, on the scientific method.
 Students will gain practice formulating hypotheses and analyzing experimental data throughout the class, in various activities that involve virtual and/or "kitchen" experiments.
 Activities that include an emphasis on hypothesis testing are marked on the schedule below with ‡.

 For each activity, students are provided with specific instructions for completing the activity as well as a grading rubric.
 The grading rubrics are designed to evaluate the student's mastery of specific content and their ability to produce bodies of work within the guidelines specified in the instructions.
-Some examples of activities types include: research using reliable web sources, expository writing, video reviews, "kitchen experiments", inquiry activity sheets, and construction of figures and tables.
+Some examples of activities types include: research using reliable web sources, expository writing, "kitchen experiments", inquiry activity sheets, and construction of figures and tables.

-The course also includes nine discussions, in which students answer an open-ended discussion prompt regarding the ethics and application of biology in daily life.
-Students will be expected to provide a thoughtful answer to the initial prompt, as well as to respond to the answer of at least one of their classmates, in order to foster critical thinking skills within a learning community.
+The course also includes five discussions, in which students collaboratively annotate a reading or video regarding the ethics and application of biology in daily life.
+Students will be expected to provide several thoughtful annotations to the material, as well as to respond to the annotations of their classmates, in order to foster critical thinking skills within a learning community.

-E. Course-Specific Student Learning Outcomes
+E. Course-Specific Objectives and Student Learning Outcomes